 Vinegar is acidic — its key ingredient is acetic acid.
 Vinegar is also an amazingly versatile and environmentally friendly product.
 You can use it in your home to replace expensive chemical cleaners and pesticides like those we identify in “27 Money-Saving Ways to Use Vinegar in Every Room of Your Home.”

 Hydrogen peroxide, also an acid, is used as a disinfectant and antiseptic as well as a bleaching agent.
-In fact, it is found in many OxiClean products.

 The Missouri Poison Center warns: